open/close all folders

 - After Woodrow Wilson's stroke, his wife Edith is commonly thought to have invoked this trope.
 The 25th Amendment did not exist, so there was no mechanism requiring transfer of power and the current VP was considered of lackluster ability anyways in keeping with American Tradition.

 - All she would ever admit to was sorting matters into "worth bothering Woodrow about" and "let it wait", and summarizing documents in the first category so Woodrow wouldn't have to read them himself.
 And maybe she didn't make decisions as if she were President; but by controlling the flow of information to and from him, she had a lot of control over Presidential decisions.

-- President Taft his immediate predecessor was another case as Helen "Nellie" Taft was a far more natural politician then her husband who as a devoted lawyer dreamed only of sitting on the Supreme Court.
+- Wilson's immediate predecessor, William Howard Taft, was another case as Helen "Nellie" Taft was a far more natural politician then her husband who as a devoted lawyer dreamed only of sitting on the Supreme Court.
+(Which he eventually did do, becoming the only person to ever have served as President and Chief Justice).
 She once claimed in her youth she the man she would marry would be the President of the United States.
 Sadly this time it was the wife who suffered the debilitating stroke and never recovered completely.

 - Walter Keane was widely known for his paintings of large-eyed children ... that had been painted by his wife Margaret.
 The Other Wiki claims that Walter locked Margaret in a room and forced her to paint pictures that he then sold under his name.
 After a "paint-off" in court in the 1980s, a federal judge ruled that Margaret had the rights to those paintings.